devian2011/dbseeder/README.md

 fields - Show all allowed fields
 schema-dependencies - Show all dependecies btw tables and databases in schema modifiers - Show all allowed modifiers
-export-schema - Show all schema files in one
+export-schema - Show all schema files in one explain - Show execution plan (order of generation and truncate tables)
 help - Show all commands
 ```